 Tyne & Wear Archives & Museums actively try to make our venues as safe as possible.
 However, our venues (especially outdoor sites) can still be hazardous.
 Members of staff are always on site to ensure, as far as possible the safety of visitors.
 However, ultimately your pupils are your responsibility, never leave them unsupervised.

-Please ensure you have read our guidance document ‘’ and shared it with all adult helpers along with any other information we send you to help you plan your visit.
+Please ensure you have read our guidance document ‘Planning and managing a Group Visit’ and shared it with all adult helpers along with any other information we send you to help you plan your visit.

 Hazard Identification - TWAM are not able to provide you with a risk assessment for your visit as the level of risk is dependent on your group’s particular needs.
 However, all venues have Hazard Identification sheets to help you write your risk assessment.
-These can be downloaded from (to be added venue link)
+These can be downloaded from https://twamschools.org.uk/essential-information

 Preliminary visits - We highly recommend that you make a preliminary visit to help you get the most out of your visit, especially if you are on a self-guided visit.
 Please contact the learning team directly if you would like to discuss any aspect of your visit in more detail.